Avoid Equivolume and Use These 6 Proven Charts

 Get Line Break Charts on TradingView

 Line break charts are also useful for traders who wish to identify breakout points and potential reversal points in the market.
 Furthermore, they can provide a more detailed trend analysis than traditional chart formats.
-Line break charts also offer flexibility when it comes to adjusting the size of each line and the length of each trend line.
+Line break charts also offer flexibility when adjusting the size and length of each trend line.

 Unlike Renko charts, line break charts require more data points before a box is drawn, making them less suitable for day trading strategies.
 However, longer-term traders may find line break charts more useful as they identify entry and exit points better than other chart formats.